nextflow-io/training/docs/hands_on/04_implementation.md

         }
         ```

-        1.   [`tag`](https://www.nextflow.io/docs/latest/process.html#tag) line with the using the sample id as the tag.
-        2.   the genome fasta file.
-        3.   the genome index in the output channel from the `prepare_genome_samtools` process.
-        4.   the genome dictionary in the output channel from the `prepare_genome_picard` process.
-        5.   the tuples grouped by sampleID in the output channel from the `rnaseq_gatk_recalibrate` process.
-        6.   the tuple containing the sample ID and final VCF file.
-        7.   new channel to aggregate the `bam` files from different replicates into sample level.
+        1. New channel to aggregate the `bam` files from different replicates into sample level.

 ## Processes 6A and 6B: ASE & RNA Editing